joemacstevens/mindbody-story-genrator/README.md

-# Instagram Story Schedule Generator
+# Studiogram

-This is a simple web application for generating daily Instagram Story schedules.
+Studiogram is a web application for generating daily Instagram Story schedules.
 It allows users to choose between light and dark templates, customize the styling, and render a final 1080x1920 HTML page ready for screenshotting.

 ## How It Works